brentp/vcfanno/README.md

 For BED, values are pulled from (1-based) column number.
 For BAM, depth (`count`), "mapq" and "seq" are currently supported.

-`vcfanno` is written in [go](http://golang.org)
+`vcfanno` is written in [go](http://golang.org) and it supports custom user-scripts written in lua.
-It can annotate more than 8,000 variants per second with 34 annotations from 9 files on a modest laptop.
+It can annotate more than 8,000 variants per second with 34 annotations from 9 files on a modest laptop and over 30K variants per second using 12 processes on a server.

 We are actively developing `vcfanno` and appreciate feedback and bug reports.